 The Next Step

 With your PADI Deep Diver certification, you're well on your way toward earning additional specialty diver certifications, the Advanced Open Water Diver certification, or the prestigious Master Scuba Diver certification.
-You may want to expand your diving skills even more with the PADI Rescue Diver course.
+You may want to expand your diving skills even more with the Rescue Diver course.
 Ask your instructor or divemaster, stop by Scuba Frisco, or give us a call for more details.